-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash equivalents, investment securities and trade accounts receivable.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash equivalents, marketable securities and trade accounts receivable.
 Cash and cash equivalents are maintained with several financial institutions.
 Deposits held with banks may exceed the amount of insurance provided on such deposits.

 The Company invests primarily in debt securities, the majority of which are high investment grade.
-The Company, by policy, limits the exposure to credit risk through diversification and investment in highly-rated securities.
+In accordance with the Company's investment policy, exposure to credit risk is limited by the diversification and investment in highly-rated securities.

 The Company sells its products to OEMs and distributors throughout the world.
-As of April 3, 2011 and March 28, 2010, the Company had three customers which individually accounted for 10% or more of the Company's accounts receivable.
-These customers, all of which were OEMs of servers and workstations, accounted for an aggregate of 74% and 75% of the Company's accounts receivable at April 3, 2011 and March 28, 2010, respectively.
+As of April 1, 2012 and April 3, 2011, the Company had three customers that individually accounted for 10% or more of the Company's accounts receivable.
+These customers, all of which were OEMs of servers and workstations, accounted for an aggregate of 68% and 74% of the Company's accounts receivable as of April 1, 2012 and April 3, 2011, respectively.
 The Company performs ongoing credit evaluations of its customers' financial condition and, generally, requires no collateral from its customers.
 Sales to customers are denominated in U.S. dollars.
 As a result, the Company believes its foreign currency risk is minimal.